 Abseiling Rope is any cord or line used where there is a vertical incline or decline of a person or item.
 This can be ascending/descending buildings, cliffs, offshore structures, trees and caves.

-There are three main types of rope that can be used for abseiling; Static Rope, Dynamic Rope and Arborist Rope.
+There are three main types of rope that can be used for abseiling; Static Rope, Dynamic Rope and Tree Climbing Rope.
 The best option to use will depend on the situation in which you are operating and choosing the right equipment can prevent serious injury to a climber.

 All our abseiling ropes have been selected for their excellent technical specifications and uncompromising safety standards.
 They come with free delivery in the UK, have a very reasonable price point and the rope length can be custom cut according to your requirements.
 Get in touch with us today to order the perfect line for you.